-This course examines and promotes understanding, sensitivity, awareness, and knowledge of human diversity.
-Emphasis is placed on professional responsibilities, duties, and skills critical to multicultural human services practice.
+This course examines and promotes understanding, sensitivity, awareness, and knowledge of various cultures and diversity.
+Emphasis is placed on professional responsibilities, duties, and skills critical to multicultural social services practice.
 Upon completion, students should be able to integrate and expand knowledge, skills, and cultural awareness relevant to diverse populations.